 Other Candy for your Halloween Haunted Graham Cracker House…

-- I found the best selection, and the least expensive at the Dollar Tree.
+- I found the best selection and the least expensive at Dollar Tree.
 They had awesome candy to choose from

-- I found it is best to get the divider trays for each kid, and portion the frosting, and candy out before they sit down to their house.
-Less fighting that way.
+- I found it is best to get the divider trays for each kid, and portion the frosting, and candy out before they sit down at their house.
+There is less fighting that way.